Hartford, CT (HFD)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-Hartford is also a projected stop on the route of the New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the State of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
-This multi-year effort is aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along Amtrak’s Springfield Line.
-The commuter service is expected to begin in spring 2018.
-This 62-mile corridor is also considered essential to future plans for high-speed rail service in greater New England.
+CTrail service launched in June 2018 and was made possible through the New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the state of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
+This multi-year effort has aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along the New Haven-Springfield rail line.
+CTrail Hartford Line trains complement Amtrak service to offer travelers greater flexibility and choice.

 Although today the capital of Connecticut, Hartford was under the jurisdiction of neighboring Massachusetts through its earliest years.
 The first Europeans to explore the shores of the Connecticut River were Dutch sailors and traders led by navigator Adriaen Block, who worked to map much of the New England coast.
 In 1614, he and Cornelius Hendricksen sailed from New Amsterdam (present day New York), and made their way up the Connecticut to the present site of Hartford.
 It was another decade before the Dutch established a post—Fort “Goede Hoop” or “Good Hope”—to foster trade with the Pequot American Indians.
 The Dutch were not alone for long, as English settlers from the Massachusetts Bay Colony arrived in 1635.